juntaroudoi/moovweb-blog/README.md

 See detailed documentation for Moovweb at [console.moovweb.com](http://console.moovweb.com).

 ## Domains

-Remember to put all domains you're going to hit in your etc/hosts or to run your server with the `-auto-hosts=true` option.
+If you don't run the server with the `--auto-hosts` command, remember to put all domains you're going to hit in your etc/hosts.

     127.0.0.1   mlocal.blog.moovweb.com